RichardKnop/machinery/README.md

 }
 ```

+`TaskResult` represents a return value of a processed task.

-TaskState struct will be serialized and stored every time a task state changes.
+`TaskState` struct will be serialized and stored every time a task state changes.

-TaskStateGroup is used for keeping a state of group of tasks.
+`TaskStateGroup` is used for keeping a state of group of tasks.

-AsyncResult object allows you to check for the state of a task:
+`AsyncResult` object allows you to check for the state of a task:

 ```go
 taskState := asyncResult.GetState()